andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### ()->|()->()

 Note:
 This brings us onto a concept which *isn't* explicitly brought out in the (Blue) DDD book and which I arrived at on my own prior to discovering it detailed in Alberto Brandolini's Context Map Archetypes.

 Having pulled out the shared kernel of cases, and having identified how this was manifest in various contexts to solve various problems and support various activities the question of how these were related came up.
 It was clear that not only did each one exist in its own bounded context, but also that there was a flow from one manifestation to another:

 ()->|()->()

 What now seems obvious, but which made me nervous at the time, was the relationship between these contexts.
 There was almost a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).
 I knew relationships between bounded contexts was significant - I was a big fan of the strategic design patterns and the clarity they gave, but this seemed to be a different form.
 It seemed like I'd come across something fundamental.

 @gaythu-rajan to provide te sketch of this

 #### The Domain is Talking to You

 I went back to the domain experts.
 What I thought I could see in the model was right there in the domain.
 It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
 These moves involved significant conceptual (and data-level) changes.
 They had criteria, and ownership was transferred.

-I felt good about this discovery, mainly because it was corellated strongly to the domain reality.
+This discovery felt good, a real modelling breakthrough, mainly because it was corellated strongly to the domain reality.

 A year or so later, in a workshop with Alberto Brandolini, he introduced his archetype.
 When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
 I felt satisfied.

 There were relationships - and they were creation-level ones.
 One model could pass control onto a downstream model, and create that downstream model in the process.